 Las Vegas to Grand Canyon – the feeling!

 Las Vegas the man-made city has its charm no doubt.
-But when I started for Grand Canyon, the wondrous wonder of nature, I was all set to let the grand new vistas, new horizons, and magical landscapes yank me into some unexplored part of my consciousness.
+But when I started for Grand Canyon, one of the most iconic places in Arizona, I was all set to let the grand new vistas, new horizons, and magical landscapes yank me into some unexplored part of my consciousness.

 Las Vegas to Grand Canyon South Rim – first stop!